leduyminh48/nestjs-oauth2-example/README.md

         "token_type": "Bearer"
     }
   ```
-- copy id_token to jwt.io debugger and you can retrieve user_info authenticated earlier
+- copy id_token to jwt.io debugger, and you can retrieve user_info authenticated earlier
 - this flow can be implemented simply by using oidc-client library